Facilities Planning & Construction

 Document Delivery Procedure

-In order to ensure consistent delivery of project documents to our office, Facilities Development & Operations requests that all project documents be delivered to Karon Pursell, Manager – Design & Survey Records, in building 90, room 101.
+In order to ensure consistent delivery of project documents to our office, Facilities Development & Operations requests that all project documents be delivered to Dan Parker, Senior Engineering Technician/Designer – Design & Survey Records, in building 90, room 101.
 This ensures that your delivery is “checked-in” and will be distributed to the individual noted on your transmittal.
 All deliveries must have a transmittal attached, listing the project manager, design phase, and UWF project number as well as the content of the delivery.
 Documents are received between the hours of 8:00 a.m. – 3:30 p.m., Monday through Friday.

 A/E contract close-out Record Drawings will be submitted to the Design & Survey Records office at the end of each project.
 A/E shall update their respective models or AutoCAD drawing files with contractor recorded changes.
 Republish record documents.
 Submit (as agreed upon at time of negotiation) full BIM model with all needed objects and reference drawings, hard copy as-built set of plans, PDF files, and AutoCAD files matching hard copy sheets, Mechanical Specifications, O&M Manuals, Telecom Report, Test & Balance Report, Roof documents, and all Warranties.
 The Project Manager cannot release final payment for design until this documentation is received.

 Facilities Development & Operations thanks you in advance for your assistance in conforming to our policies for documentation.
-See Standard Operating Procedure AES 2.022 regarding document delivery procedure.
-See Standard Operating Procedure AES 2.001 regarding project document review.
+See Standard Operating Procedure FDO 2.003 regarding document delivery procedure.
+See Standard Operating Procedure FDO 2.001 regarding project document review.

 Space Planning and Management

-Interior Building Signage: Requests for interior building signage must be initiated through the utilization of the .
-Interior signage designs will follow the standard design identified in the University of West Florida University Building Design & Construction Standards, "Section 10440 - Signage" The department’s Space Manager manages all interior signage projects.
+Interior Building Signage: Requests for interior building signage must be initiated by submitting a Facilities Work Order or a Project Request Form.
+Interior signage will follow the standard design identified in the University of West Florida's University Building Design & Construction Standards, "Section 10440 - Signage".
+The department’s Space Manager manages all interior signage projects.

-Leasing for Academic and Storage Space is processed through Facilities Planning & Construction.
-Please submit either a or AEP9A-Space Request Form.
-All leased space must be contracted and requires an approved lease agreement bearing the signatures of the General Counsel and Vice President responsible for that space.
-After off-campus space is located, Facilities Planning & Construction will establish the renovation requirements to suit the needs of the requestor, if necessary.
-In order to understand the execution processes of leased property, departments may request a copy of the “UWF Space Request and Lease Property FLOW CHART” by calling (850) 474-3427.
+Leasing for University Academic and Storage Space is processed through Facilities Planning, Maintenance, & Construction.
+Please submit either a Project Request Form or a Space Request Form.
+All leased space must be contracted and requires an approved lease agreement bearing the signatures of the General Counsel and the Vice President of Finance & Administration.

 Need Maintenance Service Quickly?
 Call 857-6000